 Every hunter knows how it goes.
 It seems like you see deer every day except when you actually go looking for them.
 It’s one thing to accidentally spook a deer or miss a shot, but some of the most frustrating hunts are the ones you spend wet and freezing for twelve hours in a tree stand without seeing so much as a wayward fawn.

 To avoid those hunts, up your optical game.
-There’s are spotting scopes on the market for every hunter and every situation.
+There are many high quality scope options on the market for every hunter and every situation.
 If you don’t know what to look for in a scope, learn about the different specs and features that are out there.
-Once you know what you need, take a look at our list of top picks.
+Once you know what you need, take a look at our picks for the best spotting scope.

 Spotting Scopes for Hunters – Our Picks

 - Emarth 20-60x60AE– “A great product for the money”

 - Celestron Ultima– “It’s a good choice if you hunt in low light”